thepartly/reflectapi/docs/src/introduction.md

 ## Core Philosophy

-ReflectAPI follows a simple principle: **define once, generate everything**.
+`reflectapi` follows a simple principle: **define once, generate everything**.
 By leveraging Rust's powerful type system and derive macros, you can:

 1. Define your API types using standard Rust structs and enums
 2. Add derive macros to make them API-compatible